joshuaguerin/isolation/README.md

 ```
 * Initializes the board to a custom starting configuration.
 * Configurations are specified in `file_name`, a plain text file.
+* A sample configuration and documentation are provided in the [init](init) directory.
 * Also available with the `-i` flag.

 ```